Why do this problem?

 "Imagine you had a bag containing a set of balls with whole numbers on them.
 You choose two balls, and find the total.
 Can you find a set of balls where the chance of getting an odd total is equal to the chance of getting an even total?"

-Click below for a numerical approach suitable for students with little experience working algebraically with tree diagrams.
+Click below for a numerical approach suitable for students without experience working algebraically with tree diagrams.

 "How could we go about finding out whether there are any sets that would give a fair game?"
 One way of organising the search is to draw up a table on the board showing different combinations of odds and evens: